blackfyre/flsun.community/src/guide/calibration.md

 (or any program that lets you send G-code to the printer).
 Try baud rates of 250000 (QQ) or 115200 (QQ-S/Q5).

-0. Pick a height value about 5mm less than the maximum Z height of the nozzle.
+1. Pick a height value about 5mm less than the maximum Z height of the nozzle.
    Here, we chose 365mm since the QQ's maximum Z height is around 370mm (Q5: 200mm)
-1. Send G-code: `M665 H365` [Set height value to 365mm, the height chosen above]
+2. Send G-code: `M665 H365` [Set height value to 365mm, the height chosen above]
-1. Send G-code: `G28` [Home the printer]
+3. Send G-code: `G28` [Home the printer]
-1. Send G-code: `G1 Z0 F3000` [Go to Z=0, speed = 3000mm/min or 50mm/sec]
+4. Send G-code: `G1 Z0 F3000` [Go to Z=0, speed = 3000mm/min or 50mm/sec]
-1. Measure the space between the nozzle and the bed.
+5. Measure the space between the nozzle and the bed.
 It should be around 5mm.
    If you aren't sure of the precise value, err on the low side (ie, if you aren't sure if it's 5 or 6mm, choose 5).
-1. Calculate new H value = 365 + measured space
+6. Calculate new H value = 365 + measured space
-1. Put a piece of paper on the printer bed.
+7. Put a piece of paper on the printer bed.
-1. Send G-code: `M665 H<value>` [new H value]
+8. Send G-code: `M665 H<value>` [new H value]
-1. Send G-code: `G28` [Home again, to sync with new value]
+9. Send G-code: `G28` [Home again, to sync with new value]
-1. Send G-code: `G1 Z0` [Go to Z=0]
+10. Send G-code: `G1 Z0` [Go to Z=0]
-   X) See if the paper moves easily, has slight friction, or is stuck tight, then choose:
+See if the paper moves easily, has slight friction, or is stuck tight, then choose:
-   Paper moves easily:
+     * Paper moves easily:
-   a) Increase H value by 0.1
+       * Increase H value by 0.1
-   b) Go back to step 7
+       * Go back to step 7
-   Paper has slight friction:
+     * Paper has slight friction:
-   a) Send G-code: `M500` [Save the new value]
+       * Send G-code: `M500` [Save the new value]
-   b) You're done!
+       * You're done!
 Celebrate!
-   Paper is stuck tight:
+     * Paper is stuck tight:
-   a) Decrease H value by 0.1
+       * Decrease H value by 0.1
-   b) Go back to step 7
+       * Go back to step 7

 If you just want to tweak your Z=0 setting, follow these steps:

-0. Set up and run Pronterface in order to send the bold G-codes below.
+1. Set up and run Pronterface in order to send the bold G-codes below.
-1. Read the current delta height using `M503` (for QQ) or `M205` (for QQ-S/Q5).
+2. Read the current delta height using `M503` (for QQ) or `M205` (for QQ-S/Q5).
-   For the QQ, look in the output for the `M665` line's "H" number.
+   * For the QQ, look in the output for the `M665` line's "H" number.
-   For the QQ-S, look in the output for "Z Max Length".
+    * For the QQ-S, look in the output for "Z Max Length".
     The H (height) value should be a number around `370` for the QQ/QQ-S (210 Q5).
-1. Home the printer with `G28`
+3. Home the printer with `G28`
-1. Put a piece of paper on the printer bed.
+4. Put a piece of paper on the printer bed.
-1. Bring the nozzle to Z0 with `G1 Z0 F3000`
+5. Bring the nozzle to Z0 with `G1 Z0 F3000`
-1. Go to step (X) above.
+6. Go to step (X) above.

 ## Dialing in the retraction